 The 1994 season witnessed Michael Schumacher becoming the youngest world champion, and his juggernaut continued into the 1995 season as well.
-By now, the Willaims were back to the top technologically, and it was only Michael’s Benetton holding the Williams back.
+By now, the Williams were back to the top technologically, and it was only Michael’s Benetton holding the Williams back.

 The Ferrari’s competitiveness had improved a lot and the 1995 season appeared strong.
 They were still a pace or two behind the Benettons and Williams.
 Jean Alesi, particularly, was having a decent season with two podium finishes already.
-The Canadian GP was going to be special for Jean Alesi, even before the teams arrived in Canada.
+The Canadian GP was going to be special for Alesi, even before the teams arrived in Canada.
 Why?
-Because the GP would be on Jean's birthday.
+Because the GP would be on Alesi's birthday.

 Could it be special for him in terms of a victory as well?